temp3l/influx-bitmex/README.md

 # Fomo Bot

-0. simple tracking of changes in the bitmex orderbook
+0. simple analysis of changes in the orderbook (compares current volumes and average-vol)

 1. Fetches historic trade/candle data from REST-API and saves them in influx-database